Nepenthe’s Grounds Committee

-The Grounds Committee meets on the second Thursday of every month at 3:00 pm in the Dunbarton Cabana.
+The Grounds Committee meets on the third Thursday of every month at 3:00 pm in the Nepenthe Main Clubhouse.
 Nepenthe residents are welcome to attend and encouraged to consider joining the committee.
-Pam Livingston is the Chair of the committee.
+Steve Huffman is the Chair of the committee.

-When an area is in need of renovation, the committee will work with the landscaper and sometimes with Landscape Architect Garth Ruffner to determine the best course of action.
+When an area is in need of renovation, the committee will work with the landscaper to determine the best course of action.
 A plan is created and a price for implementation is provided by the landscaper.
 This proposal is then submitted to the Board of Directors and the committee makes a recommendation to the Board.
 Currently underway are a number of projects to replace turf with river-friendly plantings and to move away from the old, inefficient sprinkler heads into low-water use drip installations and special spray nozzles.
 The community has obtained substantial rebates from the City of Sacramento for these projects.